-Sweet, creamy, and delicious – this Ube Halaya (Purple Yam Jam) is a must-try Filipino dessert recipe!
+Sweet, creamy, and delicious – this Ube Halaya (Purple Yam Jam) is a beloved Filipino dessert made from purple yams that are packed with nutrients.
+Using my easy recipe, you can make your own ube halaya at home and experience the rich, creamy texture and unique flavor!
 It’s super easy to make and perfect for holiday desserts or snacks!

 What is Ube Halaya?

 Ube Halaya (Purple Yam Jam) is a classic Filipino delicacy that is commonly anglicized as ube jam, halayang ube or nilupak na ube.
 It is made of coconut milk, mashed ube (purple yam) and sugar boiled together and stirred continuously until the thick consistency is achieved.

 It’s a sweet and creamy pudding-like jam that is often used as a spread, topping, or an ingredient for bread, cakes, ice cream, halo-halo, milk tea, and other ube-based recipes.
 Try and enjoy this delicious ube jam for dessert or mid-day snack in any gathering or occasion!

 - Feel free to use mashed ube tuber in this recipe for a fresher taste.